-In his concurrence, Goff argued that he would conclude that the prohibition against restraints on marriage should apply to testamentary trusts, not just to wills.
+In his concurrence, Goff wrote that he would conclude that the prohibition against restraints on marriage should apply to testamentary trusts, not just to wills.

 Based on that conclusion, the concurring justice would affirm the trial court by holding that, because Rotert’s interests in the estate vested “at the time of” the settlor’s death, the terms of the trust amounted to permissible conditions of acquisition rather than impermissible conditions of retention.